 You have a number of choices.
 My advice is to select the size first: 3-quart Instant Pot is perfect if you regularly cook for two; 6-quart is the most popular size because it is quite versatile if you have the right accessories, and 8-quart for a large family of say, six and larger.

 It’s crazy how IP prices vary almost day-by-day.
-Generally, if you can get an Instant Pot in the size and features you desire for around $100, you’ve found a great deal.
+Generally, if you can get an Instant Pot in the size and features you desire under $100, you’ve found a great deal.

 This is my favorite accessory because of one thing: Cheesecake!
 It’s not easy to find a 6-inch springform or removable bottom pan that will not leak cheesecake batter (a big problem when making cheesecake in an Instant Pot.)
 This is the perfect pan to make cheesecake in either the 3-, 6- or 8-quart Instant Pot.
 It will not leak.

-New York Cheesecake Recipe.
+Instant Pot New York Cheesecake—Fast, Easy, Perfect!
 This is the best cheesecake recipe ever for Instant Pot.
 There is not a better cheesecake recipe in the world.

 Pro Tip: This cake pan is anodized aluminum, the same material that Kitchenaid accessories are made of (the dough hook, balloon whisk, paddle, etc.)

 Never put anodized aluminum pans and accessories—including this pan—in the dishwasher!
 They will turn black and that residue (it is harmless) will rub off on your hands, counter and kitchen linens in the kitchen.
 Wash anodized aluminum by hand, please.
 It’s small and so cute.
 You want it to stay that way.